bcgov/snow-dur-analysis/README.md

 ### Overview

-Series of code with the purpose of utilizing the Moderate Resolution Imaging Spectro-Radiometer (MODIS) M*D10A10 datasets for deriving snow duration metrics over BC during the period 2002 - Present.
+Series of code with the purpose of utilizing the Moderate Resolution Imaging Spectro-Radiometer (MODIS) M*D10A10 datasets for deriving snow duration metrics over BC during the period 2002 - 2018.
 Additional analysis is carried out to explore the influence of major climate modes including the El Nino Southern Oscillation and the Pacific Decadal Oscillation on inter-annual snow cover variability.

 ### Project Status

-This project is under active development.
+This project is completed and has been published in The Cryosphere [https://www.the-cryosphere-discuss.net/tc-2019-61/](https://www.the-cryosphere-discuss.net/tc-2019-61/).

-### Goals/Roadmap
+### Workflow

-The goal is to explore linkages between variables (climatic, topographic) and the timing / duration of snow cover over British Columbia using time series of satellite at moderate resolution.
-Additional products of this work include datasets of annual snow duration over the Province of BC over the period 2002 - 2018 and a number of scripts that can be used for related or unrelated satellite image time series analysis.
+We use Google Earth Engine to download the daily MODIS snow cover product, then Python to fit the LOWESS time series interpolation, and then R to analyze the data start, end and duration of snow cover.

 ### Getting Help or Reporting an Issue

-To report bugs/issues/feature requests, please file an [issue](https://github.com/bcgov/snow-dur-analysis/issues/).
+To report bugs/issues/feature requests, please file an [issue](https://github.com/bcgov/snow-dur-analysis/issues/) or contact alexandre.bevington@gov.bc.ca.

 ### How to Contribute